Next Chapter

 Revenue is accounted for when earned under the accrual accounting system.
 In contrast to the cash method, the accrual method captures revenue when a product or service is supplied to a customer with the anticipation of future payment.
 To put it another way, money is accounted for before receiving it.
 Similarly, costs for products and services are documented before any money is paid.

 The accrual accounting approach does not require you to wait until cash changes hands before recording financial transactions.
-Instead, you record them in real-time.
+Instead, you record them in real time.
 If a client’s order results in specific expenses on your end, you record the revenue as soon as the invoice is sent and the expenses as soon as they occur.

 Cash Accounting

-Revenue is recognized on the income statement only when cash is received under the cash basis accounting system.
+Revenue is recognized on the income statement only when cash is received under the cash-based accounting system.
 Expenses are only documented when cash is paid out.
 Small businesses and individuals usually use cash as a payment method.
 The cash-basis accounting approach is the most straightforward of the two accounting procedures.
 You record financial transactions using this approach when cash enters or exits your account.
 You don’t record project income until a customer pays you.
 Similarly, you don’t record a bill deduction until the creditor approves your payment.

 Also Read: How Overhead Cost Affects Your Business